gutakk/knowledges/Clean Code - Martin Robert C./README.md

 #### Case Study

 The company wrote the popular app and was used by a lot of professionals but the company went out of business a short time after release.
 The reasons are
-- They are in rush and made a huge mess in the code
+- They are in rush and made a huge mess in the code.
-- The more features are added, the code gets worse
+- The more features are added, the code gets worse.

 In conclusion, bad code can bring down the company

 #### Why did you write bad code?

-- You are trying to go fast and ignore the code quality
+- You are trying to go fast and ignore the code quality.
-- You are tired and want it to be over
+- You are tired and want it to be over.
-- You feel better to see the messy application running than nothing
+- You feel better to see the messy application running than nothing.

 ### The Total Cost of Owning a Mess

-- Productivity has been slowed down by a messy code
+- Productivity has been slowed down by a messy code.
-- Over time the mess becomes so big and so deep and so tall, there is no way to clean up at all
+- Over time the mess becomes so big and so deep and so tall, there is no way to clean up at all.

 #### The Grand Redesign in the Sky